-In 2015, non-residential capital investment in Alberta fell by 23.4% from 2014 to $74.9 billion.
+In 2016, non-residential capital investment in Alberta fell by 17.9% from 2015 to $62.1 billion.
 (This estimate excludes housing investment.)
-Construction spending fell 27.7%, and spending on machinery and equipment 10.4%.
-Most of the 2015 decline was the result of sharply lower oil and gas investment: conventional oil and gas investment fell 38.3% to $13.8 billion, oil sands investment dropped by 37% to $22.5 billion and oil and gas services by 12.5% to $2.4 billion.
-The major sectors with the highest investment growth in 2015 were arts, entertainment and recreation (up 53.2%), provincial government (up 50.8%), educational services (up 48.4%) and information and culture (up 28.9%).
+Construction spending fell 20.7%, while spending on machinery and equipment fell 8.7%.
+Most of the 2016 decline was the result of sharply lower oil and gas investment: conventional oil and gas investment fell 44.4% to $8.1 billion, oil sands investment dropped by 29.1% to $16.6 billion and oil and gas services fell by 54.8% to $978 million.
+The major sectors with the highest investment growth in 2016 were real estate, rental and leasing (up 39.6%), retail trade (up 11.7%), and educational services (up 64.1%).

-In 2016, Alberta investment is forecast to again drop sharply by 11.9% from 2015 to $66 billion (based on investment intentions for 2016).
-This decline is again the result of low oil and gas prices which is expected to lead to a 31.3% drop in conventional oil and gas investment, to a 24.5% decline in oil sands spending and to a 36.3% fall in spending by the oil and gas services sector.
-Construction spending is expected to drop 9.9% and spending on machinery and equipment 16.6%.
-The strongest growing sectors in 2016 are expected to be education (up 63.0%), wholesale trade (up 10.8%) and transportation and warehousing (up 8.6%).
-Large declines are expected for administrative services and waste management (down 36.1%), arts, entertainment and recreation (down 11.7%) and professional, scientific and technical services (down 9.8%).
+In 2017, Alberta investment is forecast to drop slightly by 1.9% from 2016 to $61 billion (based on investment intentions for 2017).
+This decline is again the result of lower oil and gas prices affecting large projects in the oil sands, which is expected to result in a 27.4% decline in investment to $12 billion, while conventional oil is expected to increase investment by 63.4% to $13.2 billion.
+Construction spending is expected to increase 1.1% and spending on machinery and equipment to drop 10.4%.
+The strongest growing sectors in 2017 are expected to be conventional oil and gas (up 63.4%), mining (up 33.4%), utilities (up 25.3%), forest products (up 50.6%), professional, scientific and technical services (up 16.5%), and accommodation and food services (up 9.6%).
+Large declines are expected for oil sands (down 27.4%), petroleum and coal products (down 32.1%), real estate, rental and leasing (down 23.1%) and educational services (down 21.0%).